John Joseph Jenik: Auxiliary Bishop of New York

-Jenik was named the titular bishop of Druas and an auxiliary bishop of the Archdiocese of New York by Pope Francis on June 14, 2014.
+Jenik was named the titular bishop of Druas and an auxiliary bishop of New York by Pope Francis on June 14, 2014.
 He was consecrated by Cardinal Timothy Dolan in St. Patrick's Cathedral in Manhattan on August 4, 2014.
 Auxiliary Bishops Gerald Walsh and Dominick Lagonegro were the co-consecrators.
 While auxiliary bishop, Jenik continued as pastor at Our Lady of Refuge Parish and the vicar for the Northeast Bronx.

-In 2016, a New York man, Michael J. Meenan filed a sexual abuse accusation against Jenik with Fordham Preparatory School in the Bronx.
+In 2016, a New York man, Michael J. Meenan, filed a sexual abuse accusation against Jenik and Fordham Preparatory School in the Bronx.
 Meenan claimed that in 1984 Jenik, then a teacher at the school, sexually abused him at age 15 at a sleepover.
 Fordham found the accusation credible and negotiated a settlement with Meenan.
 Jenik denied the accusations and remained in his ministerial posts.
 In January 2018, Meenan filed the same complaint with the archdiocese.
-He was interviewed by the Lay Review Board later that year, which also decided that the allegation was "credible and substantiated" On October 31, 2018, Archbishop Dolan announced that Jenik was stepping down as pastor of Our Lady of Refuge and from his other public ministerial functions, awaiting review by the Vatican.
+He was interviewed by the Lay Review Board later that year, which also decided that the allegation was "credible and substantiated" On October 31, 2018, Dolan announced that Jenik was stepping down as pastor of Our Lady of Refuge and from his other public ministerial functions, awaiting review by the Vatican.

 Retirement

-On October 10, 2019, Pope Francis accepted Jenik's resignation as auxiliary bishop of the Archdiocese of New York, which he submitted as required when he turned 75.
+On October 10, 2019, Pope Francis accepted Jenik's resignation as auxiliary bishop of New York, which he submitted as required when he turned 75.
 His investigation by the Vatican was still ongoing at that time.